iterative/dvc.org/static/docs/commands-reference/remove.md

 Remove data file or data directory.

-This command safely removes data files or stage outputs that are tracked by DVC from your _workspace_.
-It takes a `.dvc` file and removes all outputs and optionally removes the file itself.
+This command safely removes data files or directories that are tracked by DVC from your _workspace_.
+It takes a [DVC-File](/doc/user-guide/dvc-file-format) as input, removes all of its outputs (`outs`), and optionally removes the file itself.

 Note that it _does not_ remove files from the DVC cache or remote storage (see `dvc gc`).
 However, remember to run `dvc push` to save the files you actually